ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 When accessing a Service, IPVS directs traffic to one of the backend Pods.

-The IPVS proxy mode is based on netfilter hook function that is similar to iptables mode, but uses hash table as the underlying data structure and works in the kernel space.
-That means kube-proxy in IPVS mode redirects traffic with a lower latency than kube-proxy in iptables mode, with much better performance when synchronising proxy rules.
+The IPVS proxy mode is based on netfilter hook function that is similar to iptables mode, but uses a hash table as the underlying data structure and works in the kernel space.
+That means kube-proxy in IPVS mode redirects traffic with lower latency than kube-proxy in iptables mode, with much better performance when synchronising proxy rules.
 Compared to the other proxy modes, IPVS mode also supports a higher throughput of network traffic.

 IPVS provides more options for balancing traffic to backend Pods; these are:

 lc: least connection (smallest number of open connections)

 dh: destination hashing